keithnlarsen/restmvc.js/README.md

 You can extend the base functionality by defining your controller something like this:

     module.exports.personController = function(baseController, restMvc){
-        // Change the default plural name from persons to people baseController.plural = 'people';
+        // Change the default plural name from 'persons' to 'people' baseController.plural = 'people';

-        //Example of how to extend the base controller if you need to... var controller = baseController.extend({
+        //Example of how to extend the base controller if you need to... var extendedController = baseController.extend({
             toString: function(){
-                // calls parent "toString" method without arguments return this._super(Controller, "toString") + this.name;
+                // calls parent "toString" method without arguments return this._super(extendedController, "toString") + this.name;
             }
         });

-        return controller;
+        return extendedController;
     };

 ### Routes